joao-conde/jc-nes/examples/desktop/README.md

 $ cargo run --release
 ```

-And then drag and drop your game's ROM file.
+Drag and drop your ROM to play.

 ## Player Controls